Criticism of democracy: Defenses of democracy

 In his book Against Elections: The Case for Democracy, David Van Reybrouck argues that allocating power through sortition, such as in citizens' assemblies, can resolve many of the shortcomings of representative democracy.
 "Democracy is not government by the best in our society, because such a thing is called an aristocracy, elected or not ...
 Democracy, by contrast, flourishes precisely by allowing a diversity of voices to be heard.
 It's all about having an equal say, an equal right to determine what political action is taken."

+The median voter preferences show strategyproofness against some abovementioned criticisms of democracy including vulnerability to opponents, elitism and short-termism of elected politicians.

 To safeguard democracy from inappropriate use of the power to declare a state of emergency, it is sometimes proposed that such declarations should include sunset provisions together with a process of extension review.
 Sunset provisions are also thought to increase the long-term electoral accountability of some other types of law or regulation.

 Those concerned by the way public opinion can be swayed by funded campaigns often argue for limitations on the ability of money to play a role in democracy.

+Robert Dahl described democracies in terms of polyarchy, where power is vested in many people.